watercress80001/pdsnd_github/README.md

+_Most recent update: **08/13/2022**_

 ## **Welcome to Bikeshare!**

 This project is called (you guessed it) Bikeshare.
-It's a simple command-line project that allows the user to summarize bikesharing data for the folllowing cities:
+It's a simple command-line project that allows the user to summarize bikesharing data for the following cities:
 * Chicago
 * New York City
 * Washington[^1]